Navigating University with ADHD: A Practical Guide

 Navigate the Social Side

-University is not just academic — the social aspects matter too.
+University is not just academic, the social aspects matter too.
 ADHD can affect social life in unexpected ways: impulsive spending on nights out, difficulty maintaining routines when friends have different schedules, or feeling overwhelmed by the constant social stimulation of shared accommodation.

 You Are Not Doing This Alone

 One of the most powerful things you can do at university is build a support network.
 This might include disability services, a personal tutor, an ADHD mentor, friends who get it, or online ADHD communities.
+Check out our resources page for helpful tools and links.

 Ready to Build Strategies That Work?

-Book a free consultation and let's talk about how ADHD mentoring can help you thrive — not just survive.
+Book a free 15-minute discovery call and let's chat about how ADHD mentoring can help you thrive, not just survive.